atharvakulkarni22/GraduatePrerequisiteWaiver/README.md

 Please view the 'installation_instructions.txt' file first.
-Project Documentation can be viewed in 'Project Report' file.
+Project Documentation can be viewed in 'DB_project_final_report' file.